Twixt (film): Development

 In an interview with The New York Times, Coppola discussed the origins of the film, which he said "grew out of dream [he] had last year – more of a nightmare" and "seemed to have the imagery of Hawthorne or Poe."
 He continued:

 But as I was having it I realized perhaps it was a gift, as I could make it as a story, perhaps a scary film, I thought even as I was dreaming.
 But then some loud noise outside woke me up, and I wanted to go back to the dream and get an ending.
 But I couldn't fall back asleep so I recorded what I remembered right there and then on my phone.
 I realized that it was a gothic romance setting, so in fact I'd be able to do it all around my home base, rather than have to go to a distant country.

 Filming and post-production

 Twixt was filmed at Coppola's estate in Napa County as well as locations in Lake County, California, including the City of Clearlake, downtown Kelseyville and Nice.
+The film was shot using the digital Sony HDW-F900 camera, as well as Red digital cameras.

 Musician Dan Deacon scored the film.
 The film's name was changed from Twixt Now and Sunrise to Twixt, and scenes from it were played at the 2011 San Diego Comic-Con.

 The film marks the on-screen reunion of former spouses Val Kilmer and Joanne Whalley.